 Paolo 'Paul' Zuccarelli was born in Marcilly-la-Campagne, France though, as his name would suggest, he was Italian.
-Along with Jules Goux and Georges Boillot and the engineer, Ernest Henry, they formed the famous Peugeot team called "Les Charlatans".Other driver involved in this story:
+Along with Jules Goux and Georges Boillot and the engineer, Ernest Henry, they formed the famous Peugeot team called "Les Charlatans".Other links relevant in this story:

 He studied engineering at the l'École des Arts et Métiers in Brescia where, after getting his degree, and a short stint working as a builder in Florentia, he joined Hispano-Suiza as an engineer and driver in 1909, with his first race coming in May, in the Voiturette class of the Coupe de Catalogne in Sitges.
 Driving the Marc Birkigt designed Hispano-Suiza he led the race, heading the then dominant Lion-Peugeots for 3 laps before retiring with clutch failure.
 In June he finished 6th place at the Coupe des Voiturettes in Boulogne.